FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

-We followed the steps for annotating our dataset. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, noitemsep,topsep=0pt] \item \textbf{Annotator Recruitment.} We carefully recruited 16 fitness professionals and practitioners to annotate our dataset.
-For details on the recruitment procedure, please refer to the \supplementary. \item \textbf{Action Segmentation.} During the data segmentation phase, annotators segmented videos containing repeated actions into individual action samples according to the previous standards and guidelines and verified each sample. \item \textbf{Task Organization and Annotator Training.} In the formal annotation phase, we organized the tasks into several work periods based on the target muscle groups of the actions and provided centralized training for 16 annotators at the beginning of each period to ensure a thorough understanding of the annotation guidelines.
+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt, noitemsep,topsep=0pt] \item \textbf{Annotator Recruitment.} We carefully recruited 16 fitness professionals and practitioners to annotate our dataset.
+For details on the recruitment procedure, please refer to the \supplementarya.